 When carrying out actions, the system checks to see whether an infotype already exists (possibly with the same subtype) when creating infotypes.
 In this case, the system switches from "Create" to "Change".

 It normally only makes sense to use the operation "Create" (INS) for a hiring action.
 For all other actions, you should use the function code "Copy" (COP) .
 When copying, existing records with the start date of the action are proposed.
 If no records exist for the infotype, the system internally switches to "Create".

 In some cases, you need to create a new record.
-When you run the Birth of a child action, the infotypes Personal Data (0002), Family/Related Persons (0021), Additional Payments (0015) need to be processed one after the other.
+When you run the Birth of a child actor, the infotypes Personal Data (0002), Family/Related Persons (0021), Additional Payments (0015) need to be processed one after the other.
 You need to create a new record for the infotype "Family/Related Persons" that is independent of the records that already exist.
 In this instance, choose the operation "Create for actions" (INSS) .
 The system does not switch to the "Change" operation MOD.